> Tony Pritchett created the first computer-animated character in the world.

 My initial statement, ‘Tony Pritchett created the first computer-animated character in the world’, is FALSE.

-Anyway – does it really matter who got there first in the first place?
-All the films I’ve mentioned are amazing achievements!!!!!!
-And who am I to judge?
-Just some animator who’s learned how to press few Adobe software buttons.
+And who am I to judge anyway?
+Just some character animator who’s learned how to press few Adobe software buttons :)K